 us closer to rights and equality for all and to thriving ecosystems.
 Below are some of the choices I have made towards these goals, by taking into account issues of economics, environment, politics, and society (such as gender equality).
 I present the elements below both to give you a sense of the ethical choices I have made for my

 work, and to put the spotlight on some great suppliers and providers.

 Working through a co-operative

 Co-operatives apply democracy, economic justice, and human rights to the workplace.
 I have chosen to run my paid work through an entrepreneurs' co-operative, because I cherish these values.
 Everyone should have access to well-paid work where they enjoy autonomy in collaborative and respectful settings.
-By being a member of the co-op, I support it through financial contributions, and through participation and leadership in its decision-making.
+By being a member and an associate at the co-op, I support it through financial contributions, and through participation and leadership in its decision-making.